-- Limitation of Enrolment: Enrolment is limited to 40 students annually. - Personal Interview: Applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
-The interview evaluates an applicant's maturity and motivation, initiative, ability to communicate, and personal qualities and interests.
-The interview schedule differs every year; competitive candidates will be advised of the interview dates. - Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
-(See §13.3.2.) - Dental Examination: All candidates accepted to the Dental Hygiene Program must have a dental examination form (available from the Department) completed by a dentist and returned to the Office of the Associate Dean, Department of Dentistry during the week of orientation. - Medical Examination: Students admitted to the Dental Hygiene program are required to present a certificate of satisfactory medical examination from a physician of the University Health Centre at the University of Alberta as part of the Faculty requirement.
+Personal Interview: Interview selection is based on interim transcripts and post secondary academic record.
+The interim document deadline is February 1.
+Competitive applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
+The interview evaluates an applicant's maturity, motivation, initiative, ability to communicate, personal qualities and interests.
+The interview schedule differs every year; short-listed applicants will be advised of the interview dates by letter.

+- Spoken English Requirement: Applicants must meet a spoken English requirement.
+(See §13.3.2.) - (2) Dental Examination: All candidates accepted to the Dental Hygiene Program must have a dental examination (form available from the Department) completed by a dentist and returned to the Office of the Associate Dean & Chair, Department of Dentistry during the week of orientation. - (3) Medical Examination: Students admitted to the Dental Hygiene program are required to present a certificate of satisfactory medical examination from a physician of the University Health Centre at the University of Alberta as part of the Faculty requirement.